 Mostly Compliant “Before”

-I was doing pretty well on my shopping diet for the first part of 2020… that that started to fall apart around two months into shelter in place.
+I was doing pretty well on my shopping diet for the first part of 2020… then it started to fall apart around two months into shelter in place.
 More on this later.
-Until May avoided falling into a shopping mindset, successful resisted calls to “check out great deals” or spend a lot of time researching products I would ultimately conclude I didn’t need.
+Until May I avoided falling into a shopping mindset, successful resisted calls to “check out great deals” or spend a lot of time researching products I would ultimately conclude I didn’t need.
 There were some purchases made that weren’t consumables:

 - Merrell Men’s Vapor Glove 4 Sneakers (2 pairs)- replace worn item